richmondu/libfaceid/README.md

 #### Installation:

         1. Install Python 3 and Python PIP
+           Use Python 3.5.3 for Raspberry Pi 3B+ and Python 3.6.6 for Windows

-        2. Install the required Python PIP packages pip install -r requirements.txt
+        2. Install the required Python PIP package dependencies pip install -r requirements.txt

 #### Pre-requisites:

-        1. Add the dataset of images under the datasets directory The datasets folder should be in the same location as the test applications
+        1. Add the dataset of images under the datasets directory The datasets folder should be in the same location as the test applications.
+           Having more images per person makes accuracy much better.
+           If only 1 image is possible, then do data augmentation.
              Example:
              datasets/rico - contain .jpeg images of person name rico datasets/coni - contain .jpeg images of person named coni ...
              datasets/xyz - contain .jpeg images of person named xyz
         2. Train the model using the datasets.
            Can use facial_recognition_training.py
            Make sure the models used for training is the same for actual testing for better accuracy.